Samdoann/Samdoann.github.io/essays/ReflectJS.md

 ## Final Thoughts

 I'm excited to see how JavaScript will be implemented in future projects or lessons.
+I've heard a lot about what JavaScript can do, but now I can finally see for myself.
 So far I really do enjoy this learning style, and how the class is formatted.
+Specifically how interactive this class can be, it seems like that's the best way for me personally to have a lot of interest in the class.
+The more we're expected to talk or collaborate the more prepared we should be heading into class.
+The last thing I want to say is that I really like the no phone rule to keep us focused in class, as I've been trying to do this a lot more at home.